 Rental cars may be fueled by petrol (what North Americans call "gasoline") or diesel.
 Find out which one your rental car uses so you select the correct pump when you refuel.
 Putting the wrong type of fuel in the tank can cause damage that you may be liable for.
-Almost every U.K. petrol station is self-serve, so make sure to pay attention.
-Petrol and diesel are sold by the liter, which is basically just a gallon with an accent.
+Almost every UK petrol station is self-serve, so make sure to pay attention.
+Note that petrol and diesel in the UK are sold by the liter rather than the gallon.

 Roundabouts, circular intersections in which traffic flows around a central island, are commonplace and provide an excellent means of keeping traffic moving, but they can be challenging to drivers not used to them.
 There are a few basic guidelines for navigating roundabouts.

 Signs as you approach the roundabout show the position of exits/roads fanning out from the intersection so you can plan where you want to exit before you enter.
 As you approach, yield to traffic already in the roundabout.
 It has the right-of-way.
 Enter the roundabout when it is clear to do so, turning to the left.
 Roundabouts in busy areas may have traffic lights controlling entry.
 Traffic moves in a clockwise direction through the roundabout.

 If you are taking the first roundabout exit to the left, stay in the left lane and signal left.
 If you are taking an exit to the right or going full circle, signal right and enter the roundabout in the right-hand lane.
 Keep to the right until you need to change lanes to exit and signal left after you have passed the exit before the one you want to take.